3mdeb/3mdeb-website/content/openbmc-solutions.md

   - title: "Our mission"
     content: |
-      **[Contact us](https://3mdeb.com/contact/)** if you need OpenBMC porting for custom hardware, want to replace vendor-locked BMC firmware with an open solution, or require support for second-hand server hardware.
+      **[Contact us](https://3mdeb.com/contact/)** if you need OpenBMC porting for custom hardware or want to replace vendor-locked BMC firmware with an open solution.
 We can port OpenBMC from scratch, enable all platform-specific features, and provide ongoing maintenance.
 Our approach promotes **digital sovereignty, hardware sustainability, and transparent server infrastructure**.
 ---